savob/savobajic.ca/content/publications/_index.md

 # Publications

-Below is a summarized list of my current publications, more details are available on their respective pages.
+Below is a summarized list of my current publications, with more details available on their respective pages.